 Global Voices English authors can use either US or UK English in their posts – just ensure that you are consistent in whatever spelling, grammar and punctuation style you use in a story.

-Avoid using italics or bold text to create emphasis in posts unless the emphasis is part of the original quote.
+Don't use italics or bold text to create emphasis in posts unless the emphasis is part of an original quote.

 In longer posts, subheadings can be very useful to break the story into sections.
 Subheadings are used like titles for different parts of the story.